sandover/sandover.github.io/content/index.md

 **Director of Engineering, Client Solutions** *(2010-2018)*.
 I grew and led an interdisciplinary team of engineers and designers who created a series of immersive environments for clients including IBM, McKinsey, and ESPN — interactive spatial experiences at massive scale, 100 million pixels rendered in realtime.

 With less than a tenth of company headcount, the group regularly earned a much larger fraction of company revenue.
-I contributed individually, defined technical architecture, managed client relationships, and ultimately led the entire group.
+I contributed individually, defined technical architecture, managed client relationships, and managed the team.

 <!-- ![warehouse 1](images/warehouse-1.jpg) -->
 ![warehouse 1](https://media.githubusercontent.com/media/sandover/sandover.github.io/main/static/images/warehouse-1.jpg)